riya2498/riya2498/README.md

 ### 💼 What I'm Working On
 - 🔬 **Research Data Scientist @ Mellicell**: Automating microscopy data pipelines to accelerate obesity & inflammation research.
   Building spatial analysis workflows using BigQuery & GCP to detect grid structures in cell images.
-- 🧑‍🏫 **Teaching SQL & Data Warehousing** at Northeastern using Snowflake, Docker, and Azure SQL
-- 📊 **Visual Analytics** for marketing & sleep-disorder research using Tableau & regression modeling

 ---
 ### 💼 Previous Experience